Black and White Morality

 - Buffy the Vampire Slayer and its spinoff Angel both play with this.
 Each starts out as a clear-cut example, but later seems to drift to somewhere between this and Black and Gray Morality, with the protagonists usually doing the right thing, but not always, and most of the antagonists remaining dog-kicking villains.
 Also, despite usually being portrayed as good in the sense that they're well-meaning, the heroes of both shows often encounter situations that are portrayed as morally gray, leading them to disagree with each other on what the good course of action is.
 A villainous example would be The Judge from Season 2 of Buffy, who kills based on whether a target has humanity or not.
 Any vampire with sufficiently human traits—like interest in books, or involvement in romance—is a fair target to him, even if they're otherwise serving evil purposes.

 - Charmed: You are either good or you are evil.
 Yes, you have to choose and then there's nothing in between.
-The only ones who don't follow this are the Angel of Death and the Avatars, but they are an entire class of their own, not something in between.
+The only ones who don't follow this are the Angel of Death and the Avatars, but they are a class of their own, not something in between.
 To break it down: witches are good, demons are bad.
 More specifically, anyone who are allies with the Charmed Ones and they like them, they are good.
 Anyone else is bad.
 Even the neutral ones because you can't trust anyone who is neutral.
 Also, all witches after they first get their powers, must decide if they are good or evil within 24 hours and if they do something evil in that time frame, even if they were tricked into it and thought they were doing good, they are evil for the rest of their life.